 A: Supervisors and other managers will be out in force trying to gauge our members' support for various issues.
 They in turn send this information right up to the company negotiators.
 The best way to win a good contract is to be strong and together on the shop floor.
+Your Union

-Your Union Negotiators are looking out for your best interest, the company is looking out for its own best interest.
-You can help support your coworkers (your Union) throughout negotiations by sending a strong unified message to company management about better pensions, lower health care costs, job security and issues important to all of us.
+Negotiators are looking out for your best interest; the company is looking out for its own best interest.
+You can help support your coworkers (your Union) throughout negotiations by sending a strong unified message to company management about better pensions for all, lower health care costs, job security and other issues important to all of us.
 Tell the company to do the right thing on these issues.

-Q: When do negotiations with United Launch Alliance start?
+Q: When do negotiations with ULA start?

-A: Face-to-face negotiations with the company usually start about mid April.
+A: Face-to-face negotiations with the company usually start around mid-April 2022.